Walkern

 The village has several shops, including a convenience store, a hair and beauty salon, a craft shop, a shop that features homestyle products, a tea shop, a drum shop, a petrol station and Walkern Gallery near the White Lion public house.
 Other pubs include the Yew Tree.
 The village also has a primary school, doctors' surgery, recreation ground and a range of seasonal clubs; according to the time of year there is cricket, football and many other clubs based in the Walkern Sports and Community Centre towards the end of the village near the War Memorial and opposite a former watermill.

 History

-The High Street runs parallel to the River Beane, a chalk stream.
-The village street of Church End crosses the river at a ford.

-There has been a watermill in the village since medieval times, although the surviving building is 19th-century.

 The village appears as 'Walchra' in Domesday Book of 1086.

-The name is believed to come from the Old English wealc-ærn, ‘a fulling mill’ (see note).
+It has been suggested that the name comes from the Old English wealc-ærn, ‘a fulling mill’ (see note).